sedrickwall/Sedrick-Wall-Portfolio/replit.md

 ## Overview

-This is a premium personal brand website for Sedrick Wall, showcasing his work across four domains: Product Leadership, Real Estate Investment & Property Management, Community Leadership (Men on Mission), and Life & Family.
+This is a premium personal brand website for Sedrick Wall, showcasing his work across four domains: Product Leadership, Real Estate Investment & Property Management, Community Leadership (TheMenOnMission.org), and Life & Family.
 The application is a full-stack TypeScript project built with React, Express, and PostgreSQL, featuring a modern, luxury aesthetic with interactive animations and smooth user experiences.

 The site includes a one-page scrolling home layout with dedicated pages for Real Estate, Community, and Blog sections.
 It emphasizes narrative-driven storytelling with timeline components, interactive case studies, testimonials, and rich media presentations.